listenToRipley/c-/OreillyC++/README.md

 ### Windows

-Once in the [compiler](https://code.visualstudio.com/docs/languages/cpp) search for MinGW-x64 and followin the installation instructions.
+Once in the [compiler](https://code.visualstudio.com/docs/languages/cpp) search for MinGW-x64 and following the installation instructions.

 Make sure you note where the file is being installed.